3. Setting up the Viewers

 If you look back at your web application, you will see nothing has changed.
 This is because we have not yet started the viewer - we only instantiated it.
 We could store the viewers in an array and use the map() function, like in the Additive Manufacturing tutorial, but since we do not have too much to set on the component viewer, we will simply explicitly start them both.

 Again, you may be wondering why nothing has changed – don't worry, we haven't loaded a model yet (you can specify a model when instantiating the viewer, but we elected not to).

 Create the WebViewer callback skeletons

 The next step is to setup the callbacks on the WebViewer.
-If you are unfamiliar with basic callback usage in HOOPS Communicator, or need a refresher, please review the callbacks section of the Getting Started guide.
+If you are unfamiliar with basic callback usage in HOOPS Communicator, or need a refresher, please review the callbacks section of the Building A Basic Application tutorial.
 For our application, we are interested in two main callbacks – modelStructureReady and selectionArray.

 Because we want to load a model to the scene after we have instantiated and started the viewers, we need to wait for the modelStructureReady callback to fire, or else we will get an error to trying to access the Communicator.Model class too quickly.
 Since models are going to be loaded when the user clicks on a component, we want to ensure those UI components cannot be triggered before the modelStructureReady callback is fired, or else we will get a model load failure.
 By default, these anchor elements have no reference, so clicking them should not initiate any unwanted behavior.
 We will set up the behavior of these anchors later in this tutorial.